AnjaliLongre9625/Sorting-Visualizer/README.md

 The following sorting algorithms are currently implemented in the visualizer:

 Bubble Sort: A simple comparison-based sorting algorithm that repeatedly steps through the list to be sorted, compares adjacent elements, and swaps them if they are in the wrong order.

 Selection Sort: An in-place comparison-based algorithm that divides the input list into two parts: a sorted and an unsorted region, repeatedly selecting the smallest (or largest) element from the unsorted region and moving it to the sorted region.

 Insertion Sort: Builds the final sorted array one item at a time, with the benefit of being more efficient than more complex algorithms for small data sets.

 Merge Sort: A divide-and-conquer algorithm that divides the unsorted list into n sublists until each sublist contains a single element, and then merges these sublists to produce a sorted list.

 Quick Sort: An efficient, in-place divide-and-conquer sorting algorithm that selects a 'pivot' element from the array and partitions the other elements into two sub-arrays, according to whether they are less than or greater than the pivot.
-Heap Sort: Converts the array to a heap data structure, then repeatedly extracts the maximum element from the heap and rebuilds the heap until the array is sorted.
-More algorithms may be added in future updates.